2011–12 Vancouver Canucks season: Preseason

 Training camp began for the rookies on September 9 and included two days of on-ice training sessions followed by a four-game Young Stars tournament featuring prospects from other teams including the Calgary Flames, Edmonton Oilers, San Jose Sharks and Winnipeg Jets.
 Among the players were four that were selected from the 2011 Entry Draft.
 Nicklas Jensen, David Honzik, Alexandre Grenier and Frank Corrado all took part in the Canucks rookie training camp and Young Stars tournament.
 LaBate did not participate in the camp because his college semester had begun while Blomstrand, Westerholm and Tommernes were in the midst of training camp for their own Swedish hockey clubs.

 The Vancouver Canucks main training camp started on September 16.
 Several veteran NHL players were invited to the camp on a try-out basis.
 These players included Owen Nolan, Anders Eriksson, Niko Dimitrakos and Todd Fedoruk.
 However, none of the invites were able to secure a contract with the club.

 The Canucks played a total of eight preseason games where they finished with a record of 3–5.
-Much of the Vancouver Canucks roster were returning members from the 2010–11 season with the exception of Ryan Kesler, Mason Raymond, Christian Ehrhoff and Raffi Torres.
-Both Kesler and Raymond were recovering from injuries sustained in the prior season while Ehrhoff and Torres had changed teams, through trade and free agency respectively, during the offseason.
+Much of the Vancouver Canucks roster were returning members from the 2010–11 season with the exception of Christian Ehrhoff and Raffi Torres, who both changed teams, through trade and free agency respectively, during the off-season.

-Citing the shortened offseason due to their appearance in the Stanley Cup Finals, the Vancouver Canucks management and coaching staff decided to give a majority of the veterans rest.
-As a result players guaranteed roster spots in the regular season, such as Daniel and Henrik Sedin only played in two preseason games.
+Citing the shortened off-season due to their appearance in the Stanley Cup Finals, the Vancouver Canucks management and coaching staff decided to give a majority of the veterans rest.
+As a result, players guaranteed roster spots in the regular season, such as Daniel and Henrik Sedin only played in two preseason games.

 Regular season

-Like 2010–11 the Vancouver Canucks were met with extremely high expectations for the upcoming season.
-They entered 2011–12 as the defending Presidents' Trophy and Western Conference Champions.
+Like 2010–11, the Canucks were met with extremely high expectations for the upcoming season.
+They entered 2011–12 as the defending Presidents' Trophy and Western Conference champions.
 It was a record setting season that saw them rank first in the league in goals per game, goals against per game and power play percentage.
 Both Roberto Luongo and Cory Schneider were awarded the William M. Jennings Trophy for lowest goals against.

 General consensus through various sports media outlets such as The Hockey News, Sports Illustrated, TSN and Sportsnet predicted that the Canucks would return to the Western Conference Finals or at least finish first in the Western Conference regular season.